 Results 1–10 of 33 for "Psychology Topic"X related to "Self-reflection may lead independently..."
-Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (5)Teens (5)Aging (3)Alzheimer's (3) 38 more... [+] Children (3)Disability (3)Stress (3)Human rights (2)Law & psychology (2)Parenting (2)Personality (2)Sexuality (2)Sleep (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Education (1)Environment (1)Ethics (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Money (1)Obesity (1)Safety & design (1)Sexual abuse (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Trauma (1)Hide detailsDocument TypePsychology TopicXYear2011 (1)2010 (4) Results 1–10 of 33 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (9)Emotional health (4)Ethics (3)Stress (3)Teens (3) 33 more... [+] Children (2)Disability (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Trauma (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 33 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 2.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 3.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 4.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 5.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 2.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 3.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 4.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 5.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
+Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
+Psychology Topic 6.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 7.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
 Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 8.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
 Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 9.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 10.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic Previous 1 2 3 ...
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 10.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
+Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 33 for "Psychology Topic"X related to "Self-reflection may lead independently..."